agtonybarletta/website/agtonybarletta.it/content/index.md

 # Tony's Website :)

-I am A.G.
+I am A.G..
 Tony Barletta, an italian developer who likes to learn and build new things.
 I currently working in the banking sector as Full stack Java web developer.
 I build this website to have a place to collect all the links to my accounts and projects.